Chelsea 5-1 Sunderland

 Corner, Chelsea.
 Conceded by Jack Rodwell.

 Offside, Sunderland.
-Lee Cattermole tries a through ball, but Javier Manquillo is caught offside.
+Sebastian Larsson tries a through ball, but Javier Manquillo is caught offside.

 David Luiz (Chelsea) wins a free kick in the defensive half.